Code-Institute-Submissions/queenisabaer-letter-match/README.md

 <summary> Footer </summary>
 <br>

 The footer stays on the bottom of the game body and features clickable social media icons and a link to the british council - learn the alphabet website.
 All links on the footer are opened in a new tab.
-On tablets or larger screens,the text and the social media icons should appear in one row.<br>
+On tablets or larger screens,the text and the social media icons should appear in one row to create a picture that is more cohesive.<br>
 ![Footer mobile version](documentation/readme/letter-match-footer-mobile.png)<br>
 ![Footer desktop version](documentation/readme/letter-match-footer-desktop.png)<br>